2022 Toyota Corolla Cross LE FWD

 Overall Observations

-The Corolla Cross, new for 2022, looks a mini RAV4, which is a good
+The Corolla Cross, new in 2022, looks like a miniature version of

-The Cross’s cabin is roomy, with good front headroom and
+The Cross’ cabin is roomy, with good front headroom and

-and CVT transmission, and some low-rent interior surfaces.
-A further
+engine and CVT, and some low-rent interior surfaces.

-annoying thing: Unless you go for the top trim level, you can’t get
+A further annoying quality: Unless you go for the top trim level,

-many of the features that lots of people want - like dual-zone automatic
+you can’t get a lot of the features many people want - like dual-zone

-climate control and a power driver’s seat - even as options.
+automatic climate control and power driver’s seats - even as options.

 with a Corolla Cross.